What you see: A white spongy texture and holes inside your celery stalks. They may seem hollow.

 The celery does have a disorder though.
-Something has gone wrong and caused it to be something we all aspire to be: pithy.
+Something has gone wrong and caused it to be pithy.

 The white stuff is broken down tissue

-The white stuff, hollowness and stalks so soft they might collapse when squeezed are signs of aerenchyma tissue, which, in this case is made up of large, empty, intercellular spaces created when cells die.
+If you see white stuff, if the celery is hollow and if the stalks so soft they might collapse when squeezed, you’re looking at signs of “aerenchyma tissue.”
+In this case that aerenchyma tissue is made up of large, empty, intercellular spaces created when cells die.